panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 > Extract complex state logic into a custom hook.

-Imagine a component having state that has custom logic when updated.
+Imagine a component having a state that has custom logic when updated.
 Would it make sense to keep the complex operation within the component?

 The search for an answer by looking at the fundamentals.

 React hooks are created to isolate the component from *complex state management* and side effects.
-So, since the component should be concerned only about the elements to render and some event listeneres to attach, the complex state setter should be extracted.
+So, since the component should be concerned only about the elements to render and some event listeners to attach, the complex state setter should be extracted.

 Let's consider a component that manages a list of products.
 The user can add new product names, but importantly the names have to be *non-empty* and *unique*.

-The first attemp is to keep the setter of such state directly inside the component:
+The first attempt is to keep the setter of such state directly inside the component:

 ```jsx{}
 function ProductsList() {